-The State Historian writes a column for every issues of Connecticut Explored, a quarterly, non-profit glossy magazine that explores the state’s cultural heritage through intriguing images and compelling stories.
-These columns kick off each issue with a short story that can contextualizes some of our state’s most famous people and symbols, or highlights some little-known facet about Connecticut History.
+For more than a decade, Walt Woodward wrote the “From the State Historian” column in Connecticut Explored, a quarterly, non-profit glossy magazine that explores the state’s cultural heritage through intriguing images and compelling stories.
+These columns kick off each issue with a short story that contextualizes some of our state’s most famous people and symbols, or highlights some little-known facet about Connecticut history.
 At a glance, it’s easy to see the incredible variety of fascinating topics tied to the history of Connecticut — there’s no denying that our small state has made a huge national impact over the past centuries!

 Visit Connecticut Explored online at ctexplored.org to browse past magazine issues, explore special features, and read about upcoming events related to Connecticut history and culture.
 Don’t forget to subscribe!

 Below is a sampling of some of Walt’s favorite columns.
 You can browse an expanded archive of State Historian Columns on Connecticut Explored’s website.

 - Connecticut’s Most Enduring Brand

 A brief history of the state seal and its nearly four-century old-slogan “Qui Transtulit Sustinet.”

 A picture of children signing a bomb at Bradley Field during World War II strikingly reminds us that not too long ago Connecticans thought very differently about war, and children.

 It’s never good to forget where you came from, especially since all of us Connecticans originally came from somewhere else.

 - Nutmeg Adds Spice — But Is It Nice?

 Of all Connecticut’s Nicknames (and there are many), fit’s hard to find one more unusual, long-lasting, and less flattering than “The Nutmeg State.”